 Ancramdale is a very small town located in the state of New York.
 With a population of 1,429 people and just one neighborhood, Ancramdale is the 687th largest community in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ancramdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ancramdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ancramdale is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Ancramdale who work in healthcare (10.57%), management occupations (9.97%), and sales jobs (9.67%).

 Of important note, Ancramdale is also a town of artists.
 Ancramdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ancramdale’s character.

-Ancramdale is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Ancramdale is a great place for families with children to consider.
+First of all, many other families with children live here, making Ancramdale a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Ancramdale has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ancramdale’s overall crime rate is lower than average for the country.

 The citizens of Ancramdale are very well educated compared to the average community in the nation: 38.45% of adults in Ancramdale have a bachelor's degree or even advanced degree.